ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 Not all variables are relevant to all providers:

 - ANDROID_FIREBASE_VERSION: the version of Firebase to use.
 This changes regularly and mismatching the version used by different plugins can cause build issues, so be aware
+- ANDROID_FIREBASEUI_VERSION: the version of Firebase UI to use
+- ANDROID_FACEBOOK_SDK_VERSION: the version of the Facebook SDK to use
+- IOS_FIREBASE_VERSION: the Pod version of Firebase
 - FACEBOOK_APPLICATION_ID: Facebook only - the application id if your application
 - FACEBOOK_DISPLAY_NAME: Facebook only - the display name of your application - only used by iOS
 - REVERSED_CLIENT_ID: Google only - the reversed client Id which can be found in your GoogleService-Info.plist file - only used by iOS